amidatelion/nexus-bulk-downloader/README.md

 Note the `autoextract` and `downloaddir` values.
 These can be overriden either in the config or on the command line.

+> [!IMPORTANT]
+> Currently only supports API keys from premium accounts.
+Support for free accounts is forthcoming, but due to Nexus' policies, only premium accounts can download from the API directly, free accounts must go through the website.

 ## Usage